Göran Roos

-Professor Nils Göran Arne Roos FTSE is a Swedish academic, technologist, author and businessman.
+Nils Göran Arne Roos is a Swedish academic, technologist, author and businessman.
 He is a specialist in the field of intellectual capital and an expert in innovation management and strategy.
-He was appointed Thinker in Residence on industry development by the Government of South Australia in 2011, and subsequently moved to the state's Economic Development Board where he serves as a member.
+He was appointed Thinker in Residence on industry development by the Government of South Australia in 2011, and subsequently moved to the state's Economic Development Board, where he serves as a member.
 Amongst a number of other positions, he is also a member of the Flinders University Council.
 Roos was named one of the 13 most influential thinkers for the 21st century by the Spanish business journal Direccion y Progreso.

 Career

 Roos is the founder of Intellectual Capital Services Ltd, a technology and business futures think-tank.
 He has co-authored many of the company's research publications.
 In 2013 he founded the private company Innovation Performance Australia Pty.
-Ltd. Roos also sits on the Board of Seeley International.
+Ltd. Roos also sits on the board of Seeley International.

-His research work in South Australia as Thinker in Residence resulted in the Manufacturing into the Future report, which laid the foundation for South Australia's subsequent industrial development strategy, Manufacturing Works.
+His research work in South Australia as thinker in residence resulted in the Manufacturing into the Future report, which laid the foundation for South Australia's subsequent industrial development strategy, Manufacturing Works.
 One of Roos' public presentations, entitled The future of manufacturing in Australia: Innovation and productivity featured in the CEDA's Top Ten Speeches of 2013.

-Roos remains based in South Australia, where he holds positions of influence on a number of Government boards, advisory groups and councils at State and Federal levels.
+Roos remains based in South Australia, where he holds positions of influence on a number of government boards, advisory groups and councils at state and federal levels.
 As of 2015, his memberships include: